Grayston Lynch

 Grayston LeRoy Lynch (June 14, 1923 – August 10, 2008) was an American soldier and CIA officer.
-He was one of the two CIA officers who commanded the faction of the army that went to war in the Bay of Pigs Invasion.
-The other agent was William "Rip" Robertson.
+He was one of only two CIA officers who commanded Brigade 2506 troops at the Bay of Pigs Invasion.
+The other CIA officer was William "Rip" Robertson.

-Lynch was raised in Victoria, Texas and was the son of an oil driller.
+Lynch was raised in Victoria, Texas, and was the son of an oil driller.
 He was wounded at Normandy, the Battle of the Bulge, and Heartbreak Ridge in Korea; served with the Special Forces in Laos; and received three Purple Hearts, two Silver Stars and one Bronze Star with a "V" for valor, among other awards.
 He was selected from the elite to become a Paramilitary Operations Officer in the CIA's famed Special Activities Division in 1960.

-For his extraordinary heroism at the Bay of Pigs, Lynch was awarded the Intelligence Star, the CIA's most coveted award.
+For his actions at the Bay of Pigs, Lynch was awarded the Intelligence Star, the CIA's most coveted award.
 In the six years after the Bay of Pigs invasion, he ran commando raids into Cuba.
 Lynch retired from the CIA in 1971.

 Military service

-Born in Gilmer, Texas, Lynch lied about his age by claiming to be born in 1920 and enlisted in the U.S. Army in 1938 and was assigned to 5th Cavalry at Fort Clark, Texas.
+Born June 14, 1923, in Gilmer, Texas, Lynch lied about his age by claiming to be born in 1920 and enlisted in the U.S. Army in 1938 and was assigned to 5th Cavalry at Fort Clark, Texas.
 During World War II he was assigned to the Second Division as platoon sergeant.
 During D-day he landed at Omaha Beach and then fought in the Battle of the Bulge where he was seriously wounded.
 He served in the Korean War with the Second Division as Second Lt., promoted to First Lt., wounded at Battle of Bloody Ridge.
 Later served in Laos with 77th Special Forces Group as Captain, retiring from them in 1960.

 Education

-Lynch received a BA degree in political science from the University of Maryland, College Park in 1953.
+Lynch received a Bachelor of Arts degree in political science from the University of Maryland, College Park in 1953.